 The Instrument That Rocked the World

-Starting December 20th, the Fleet Science Center will ROCK you!
+The Fleet Science Center will ROCK you!

-The Reuben H. Fleet Science Center is cranking science up to 11 this winter with the West Coast premiere of GUITAR: The Instrument That Rocked the World!
+The Reuben H. Fleet Science Center is cranking science up to 11 with the West Coast premiere of GUITAR: The Instrument That Rocked the World!
 Experience the guitar through 60 instruments, nearly 100 artifacts and 15 incredible interactive exhibits.
 Watch the three-minute video The Physics of Rock Guitar, created by Dr. Mark Lewney, and learn how distortion effects are created by manipulating sound waves.
 Explore the inner workings of an electric guitar, flip switches and turn knobs in the hands-on exhibit “Inside an Electric Guitar” and dive into the vast history and evolution of the world’s greatest instrument … the guitar!

 “Not a fan of rock and roll?
 Don’t fret, GUITAR celebrates all music—from classical to heavy metal,” says Reuben H. Fleet Science Center Executive Director Dr. Steve Snyder.